 Take a look around Solange Knowles’ effortlessly chic downtown Hollywood loft

-Singer, songwriter, performance artist, and actress Solange Knowles has opened the doors of her Hollywood loft, and her interior choices are truly exquisite.
+Singer, songwriter, performance artist, and actress Solange Knowles opened the doors of her Hollywood loft recently, and her interior choices are truly exquisite.

 Speaking on what initially drew her to the space, Solange says: “It was a time of getting to know myself as a young woman and as a mother … I wanted to find a place where we could have a bit more grounding, a home life there with more stable roots.
 I was a single mother and was looking for a building with a sense of safety when I found this loft space in Hollywood.”